deroproject/deronews/README.md

-# news
+# DERO NEWS and UPDATES
-All DERO news and updates.
+All DERO news and updates be will recorded here.